That magical combination of salty and sweet in a gluten-free, dairy-free mini donut. Enjoy these little gems gulit-free!

 When I’m at home I make an effort to eat healthy most of the time but when I’m at a special event or celebration, all bets are off.
 So, when I heard someone mention that the dessert table had mini salted caramel donuts on it, I immediately sent my husband over to get some and then proceeded to pop way too many in my mouth – they were simply too delicious to resist.
 I knew right then and there that I had to create a healthy version of these addictive little treats.

-You need a mini donut pan to make Healthy Salted Caramel Mini Donuts.
-I purchased mine on Amazon for $10.
+You need a nonstick 12-Cavity mini donut pan to make Healthy Salted Caramel Mini Donuts.
+I purchased mine on Amazon.
 You could probably substitute a mini muffin pan with good results.
 Don’t try to spoon the batter into the pan – the cavities are too small and you won’t be able to evenly distribute the batter.
 Instead put the batter into a plastic storage bag (baggie) or piping bag if you have one.
 Then, simply snip the end/corner off the bag to easily pipe the batter into the pan.

 Healthy Salted Caramel Mini Donuts are gluten-free and dairy-free, and are made with almond flour, avocado oil, dates, peanuts, and unrefined coconut sugar.
 Salty, sweet, chock-full of wholesome ingredients, and utterly delicious!